256dpi/fire/DESIGN.md

 Usually a framework expects a certain class of structs that for example represent database models.
 To define this class of structs the framework should define a `Model` interface that can be implemented by simply embedding a `Base` type in a struct.
-This is achieved by the private `base` method that just returns the base type.
+This is achieved by the public `GetBase` method that just returns the base type.
 Additional methods may added to the interface to require more functionality.
 The `Classify` function can then be used by the framework itself or the user to classify a type and get its `Meta` object that contains all information that can be deducted from the type using reflection.
 Usually tags on the embedded `Base` type describe the type itself, like its name.
+A custom tag should be named after the package name.

 ### Framework Code